-I have never had a problem with medications in general, and in my work as a nurse I’ve seen how much good they can do.
+I have never had a problem with medications in general, and in my work as a nurse, I’ve seen how much good they can do.
 Despite that, I’ve gone off the meds I take for depression a few times, and that’s what this post is about.

 After 2 years in full remission, I decided I wanted to try going off the quetiapine, and my psychiatrist was agreeable.
-We tapered down the dose gradually, and at first it seemed like I was going ok, until suddenly it wasn’t.
-I got really slowed down, and ended up having to go back on the quetiapine as well as up my dose of lithium.
-Clearly I needed my full med cocktail.
+We tapered down the dose gradually, and at first, it seemed like I was going ok, until suddenly it wasn’t.
+I got really slowed down with psychomotor retardation, and ended up having to go back on the quetiapine as well as up my dose of lithium.
+Clearly, I needed my full med cocktail.

-It wasn’t too long afterwards that my workplace bullying debacle began.
-This culminated in me deciding to quit my job, and I became quite depressed again.
+It wasn’t too long afterwards that I experienced some traumatic events and became quite depressed again.
 My psychiatrist’s reaction was tremendously invalidating, so I stopped seeing him.
-I had recently begun seeing a new GP, and when I told her why I wasn’t seeing the psychiatrist any more, she came out with the same invalidating comments he did.
-I refused to see her again, so she booked me in to see another GP at the same clinic, who ended up being even worse.
+I’d recently begun seeing a new GP, and when I told her why I wasn’t seeing the psychiatrist anymore, she came out with the same invalidating comments he did.
+There was no way I was going to see her again, so she booked me to see another GP at the same clinic.
+That one ended up being even worse.

 It was when I decided that I needed to go back on meds that I found my current GP, who’s very reasonable and pragmatic.
 Even so, there have been a couple of times that I’ve thought screw it, there’s no point going in to get my meds reordered because I just feel like crap anyway.